mlibrary/moku/DESIGN.md

 To begin, this project is implemented as a command-line utility.
 Many commands modify or query the program's state.
 It has no notion of sessions.

+## Getting Up and Running

+This project currently requires ruby 2.4.x, and doesn't quite support ruby 2.5.x.
+If you have rbenv and rbenv-aliases installed, it will pin to 2.4.
+Otherwise, ensure that the shell and subshells will run in 2.4.x.

+`git clone, bundle install, bundle exec rspec`

+The tests should ass out of the box.
+99% of the test run time is the integration tests, which are tagged as "integration".
+You can skip them by using rspec's tag feature, e.g. `--tag ~integration` will skip them, and just drop the tilde to only run the integration specs.

+Finally, the integration specs don't provide a lot of information when they fail by default.
+Set the environment variable `DEBUG` to `true` to see verbose output.

 ## Named Instance